Hamburger

 GmbH – limited liability company

 Generally, a written invitation by the managing directors (including the necessary information) is used.
 Requirements are set out in the German Limited Liability Company Act (GmbHG) and/or in the articles of association.
+If all shareholders agree, written shareholders’ resolution instead of physical meeting is possible.

 At least 1 shareholder meeting each year to agree on accounts.